 The Connecticut Orthopaedic Specialist Surgery Center is a state-of-the-art outpatient surgery center that specializes in orthopaedics.
-We have 16 prominent orthopaedic surgeons where their focus is on providing you with high quality surgical procedures in a comfortable and friendly environment.
+We have over 30 prominent orthopaedic surgeons intent on providing you with high quality surgical procedures in a comfortable and friendly environment.

 Click on the following sections to view more information about the various stages of surgery.
 If you have any questions, please call 203.483.2024 to speak to a nurse.